Hugius/FabiEngine3D/doc/markdown/TEXT_ENTITY.md

-# Text Entity
+# Text2D Entity

 ## 1. General

-- The text entity is a composition of Quad2D entities.
+- The Text2D entity is a composition of Quad2D entities.
 - Every Quad2D entity represents a text character.
 - A font map is used to form a line of text.